 The University issues debt to fund various capital projects, including land and building purchases.
 The issuance process and post-issuance compliance are the responsibility of Debt Management.
 The University Tax Management Office (TMO) works with the Debt Manager and several other departments on campus to manage the tax aspects of a Tax-Exempt (TE) debt issuance.
 As needed, the University TMO will perform reviews of private use and arbitrage rebate relating to TE debt issuances.

 The University has Debt Management Guidelines that ensure each debt transaction conforms with all laws and regulations.
-Capital Planning & Project Management provides a portfolio of projects in design, projects in construction, and completed projects.
+Capital Project Management provides a portfolio of projects in design, projects in construction, and completed projects.